boss507104/CSC-Pilot/python-environment/machine-learning-environment.md

     --time 01:30:00
 ```

-If the environment variables from Section 1 aren't inherited into the new shell, re-run the matching Global Configuration block after the allocation starts.
+If the environment variables from Section 1 aren't inherited into the new shell, re-run the matching Global Configuration block after the allocation starts (it will re-source your identity file automatically).

 ---